polarysekt/polarysekt.github.io/_posts/2020-06-10-Get-Stoked.md

 NOTE: Keep in mind you will have to do more work during tax season.

+NOTE: trades are subject to fees from the SEC and fINRA

 ## Getting Started

 ### Get a broker